Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Introduction

 where $\Sigma(t):=\partial E(t)$.
 We develop our analysis in the framework of the level-set method.
-So, we define the evolving set $E(t)$ and its boundary $\Sigma(t)$ as the $0$ superlevel set and $0$ level set of some function $\phi(t,\,\cdot\,)$, which turns out to be a viscosity solution of the nonlocal parabolic partial differential equation
+This amounts to defining the evolving set $E(t)$ and its boundary $\Sigma(t)$ as the $0$ superlevel set and $0$ level set of some function $\phi(t,\,\cdot\,)$, which turns out to be a viscosity solution of the nonlocal parabolic partial differential equation